Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: Einstein’s Attitude toward Poincaré after 1905

 \section{Einstein’s Attitude toward Poincaré after 1905}

-In his writings and lectures on relativity, Einstein cited Lorentz and Maxwell abundantly, but he consistently ignored Poincaré.
-Lorentz was always presented by Einstein as the continuer of Maxwell’s work, incorporating electron theory into electromagnetism.
+In his writings and lectures on relativity, Einstein frequently cited Lorentz and Maxwell, but he almost always left Poincaré outside the scientific narrative of special relativity.
+Lorentz was generally presented by Einstein as the continuer of Maxwell’s work, incorporating electron theory into electromagnetism.
 The same line recurs in his major lectures of the 1920s.
-At Leiden in 1920, he praised the “Lorentzian ether” as the most important advance since Maxwell.
-At Princeton in 1921, he presented special relativity as an adaptation of physical principles to Maxwell–Lorentz electrodynamics.
-In his 1923 Nobel lecture, he again insisted: special relativity is nothing more than an adjustment to Maxwell–Lorentz principles.
-In all these texts, Poincaré is never mentioned, and Einstein repeatedly stresses the pivotal role of electrodynamics in the genesis of special relativity.
+At Leiden in 1920, Einstein praised Lorentz's theory of the ether as the most important advance in the theory of electricity since Maxwell, and stated that the kinematics of special relativity had been modelled on Maxwell--Lorentz electrodynamics.
+At Princeton in 1921, he again presented special relativity as arising from the tension between the principle of relativity and Maxwell--Lorentz electrodynamics, whose equations were not covariant under the Galilean transformation but had proved successful in optics and electrodynamics.
+In his 1923 Nobel lecture, he formulated the point even more explicitly, describing special relativity as an adaptation of physical principles to Maxwell--Lorentz electrodynamics.
+In these texts, Poincaré is not mentioned, while Einstein repeatedly emphasizes the pivotal role of electrodynamics in the genesis of special relativity.

-There is one exception in a different domain.
-In 1906 \cite{einstein-1906}, in a paper on the inertia of energy, Einstein explicitly referred to Poincaré’s 1900 work, where Poincaré had already stated that electromagnetic energy carries a “fictitious mass.”
+There is one important exception in a different domain.
+In 1906 \cite{einstein1906}, in a paper on the inertia of energy, Einstein explicitly referred to Poincaré’s 1900 work, where Poincaré had already stated that electromagnetic energy carries a ``fictitious mass.''
 Einstein acknowledged that the essential idea was already present in Poincaré, even if he preferred to propose his own demonstration.
-This is perhaps the only case in which Einstein gave direct scientific credit to Poincaré.
-But on the core of relativity, the silence persisted until the end of his life.
+This is the only clear case known to me in which Einstein gave direct scientific credit to Poincaré.
+But on the core of special relativity itself, the silence remained striking.

-In a tribute to Lorentz on the occasion of his death in 1928, Einstein exalted Lorentz’s scientific and moral stature, but added a small critical remark: “H. A. Lorentz even found the transformation that bears his name, without noticing its group properties.”
+In a tribute to Lorentz on the occasion of his death in 1928, Einstein exalted Lorentz’s scientific and moral stature, but added a small critical remark: ``H. A. Lorentz even found the transformation that bears his name, without noticing its group properties.''
 This statement is surprising.
 On the one hand, it is accurate: Lorentz had not identified the group structure.
 But Einstein himself, in 1905, had not examined it either, apart from a passing allusion.
 Only Poincaré, in 1905 and 1906, emphasized the group property, with a very detailed study in his 1906 paper.
 Yet again, Einstein said nothing about this in his homage to Lorentz.